genfuru011/Salvia/docs/en/DESIGN.md

 ### How it works under the hood

-Although hidden from the user, Salvia still uses `deno.json` internally to manage dependencies:
+While complex configuration files like `vendor_setup.ts` are hidden, `deno.json` remains exposed in your project root.
+This allows you to easily manage dependencies:

 1.  **Browser (Client-side)**: Via Import Maps generated in HTML.
 2.  **SSR (Server-side)**: Via Deno/QuickJS module resolution using the internal `deno.json`.